9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Explain in general, what Core Audio, Core Data, and Core Location are, and how they help iOS apps.
 * Describe the role of SpriteKit and SceneKit.
 * What is Metal?
+* What is the responder chain?
+* What are the different actions buttons and other controls can respond to?
+* What is the role of the application delegate?

 ####[[⬆]](#contents) <a name='code'>Coding Questions:</a>